Temporal Straightening for Latent Planning: Experiments

-\paragraph{Results.} As shown in~\Cref{tab:main_results}, we observe a significant improvement across all variants and environments.
+\paragraph{Results.} As shown in~\Cref{tab:main_results}, we observe a significant improvement across all models and environments.
 When training the projectors or encoders, we observe an improvement in performance even without the straightening regularization.
 We attribute this improvement to the \emph{implicit straightening} during training as discussed in~\Cref{sec:analysis_emb}.
 For ResNet with spatial features, we observe abnormally low success rates for Wall, PointMaze-UMaze and PointMaze-Medium, which could be explained by the extremely high curvature in~\Cref{img:cos}, suggesting a degradation of features.
 We also notice that the implicit straightening is the weakest for the UMaze when using the projector, which also results in the lowest improvement in planning.

 Applying explicit straightening further strengthens the straightness in the embedding space, resulting in more than 10\% boost in open-loop and MPC success rates for almost all setups.
 For example, UMaze's open-loop success rate is improved from 44\% to 94\% with the projector, and 14.67\% to 64.67\% when training a ResNet from scratch.
 Note that we use weighted loss on intermediate states which enables reaching the target before consuming the full horizon $H=5$.
 It is impressive that our model reaches 100\% success with MPC on Wall and UMaze within only a few steps (\Cref{img:mpc}), suggesting it discovers more direct trajectories than the randomly generated test trajectories.
 The PushT success increases more slowly because we apply only the terminal loss within the horizon $H=5$, yet straightening still yields substantial final gains.
+We also compare with other widely used temporal regularization, namely smoothness and temporal contrastiveness, in~\Cref{app:smooth_tc}, but find temporal straightening significantly more effective.